Wait? Juan Soto got out? Also, the Nationals lost to the Reds in 11.

 That upped Soto’s MLB-high total to 134, 25 more than the next closest player.
 Givens then walked Bell before García, moonlighting as the club’s fifth batter, tied the game with a two-out single through the left side.
 The Nationals erased a three-run deficit with patience and big hits.
 Finnegan blanked the Reds in the bottom half.
 In the 10th, both teams stranded their automatic runner, the Nationals helped by Austin Voth escaping a bases-loaded jam.

 Soon came walk No. 135, ensuring that Soto’s on-base-percentage climbed to .472 in an 0-for-2 night.
-But Washington left the bases juiced in the 11th, twice failing to scratch across a run.
-And the Reds took a second opportunity to bury them, doing so when Aristides Aquino punched a walk-off single off Mason Thompson that nicked García’s glove and trickled to grass.
+But Washington left the bases juiced in the 11th, twice failing to scratch across a gift-wrapped run.
+Aristides Aquino then punched a walk-off single off Mason Thompson that nicked García’s glove and trickled to grass.